AngusWong1109/Emergency-Department-Assistance-System/README.md

 python evaluate.py --epochs=10 --data=/in/put/dir
 ```
 Data can be found at ...
-Output will be saved in ...
+Output will be saved in `Result.csv`

 <a name="guide"></a>
 ## 4. Guidance